StyraHem/Homey.Sonoff.Zigbee/README.txt

-Sonoff Zigbee by StyraHem
+Sonoff Zigbee

+Homey App to add support for Sonoff Devices.

 Support devices:
--Sonoff SNZB-02
+-Sonoff SNZB-02 (Square)
 -Sonoff SNZB-02D (Display)
 -Sonoff SNZB-02P (Round, Pro)

+More devices will be added soon.

 This app is under review and not available in Homey Store.

-You can test/install it on Homey Pro useing steps found here: https://community.homey.app/t/how-to-cli-install-method/198
+You can test/install it on Homey Pro using steps found here: https://community.homey.app/t/how-to-cli-install-method/198